 Lumbar fusion may be needed for conditions such as scoliosis and kyphosis, where the spine has an abnormal curve.
 These spine deformities may result from congenital or degenerative spine conditions.
 A lumbar fusion may be suggested to stabilize the spine and correct the problem.

 Spondylolisthesis is the term used to describe when one vertebra slips forward on the one below it.
 This usually occurs because there is a spondylolysis (defect) in the vertebra on top.
 There are two main parts of the spine that keep each vertebra aligned-the disc and the facet joints.
 When a spondylolisthesis occurs, the facet joint can no longer hold the vertebra back.
 The intervertebral disc may slowly stretch under the increased stress and allow the upper vertebra to slide forward.
 A fusion may be used for both conditions to stop motion in the problem vertebrae, where there is a spondylolysis.

 During a spinal fusion, a bone graft is used to join two or more vertebrae.
 The vertebrae grow together during the healing process, creating a solid piece of bone.
 The bone graft helps the vertebrae heal together, or fuse.
 The bone graft is usually taken from the pelvis at the time of surgery.
 However, some surgeons prefer to use bone graft from a bone bank (called allograft).

-Your surgeon can use an anterior (from the front) approach, a posterior (from the back) approach, or a combined approach to lumbar fusion surgery.
+Your spine surgeon can use an anterior (from the front) approach, a posterior (from the back) approach, or a combined approach to lumbar fusion surgery.